GraphicArtQuest/GraphicDocs/CONTRIBUTING.md

 python test.py
 ```

-### API Documentation
+### Documentation

-Most of the project's documentation is (ironically) created by hand in order to guide users through detailed steps of how to setup and configure the tool.
-HOWEVER, the API documentation itself gets created by running the following console command:
+Most of the project's documentation is (ironically) created by hand in order to guide users through detailed steps of how to setup and configure the tool. *However*, the API documentation itself gets created by running the following console command:

 ```bash
 python docs.py